 However, the journey of this operating system has not been easy.
 When the first Android phones were launched, the platform was limited, lacked features and had to compete with strong rivals such as iPhone OS (later iOS), Blackberry OS, Nokia's Symbian, Palm OS and Windows Mobile.

 Despite the difficulties, some of the first Android phones were groundbreaking, helping the platform grow and surpass its competitors.
-These devices not only shaped Android, but were also instrumental in its success.
-Without these phones, it is difficult to imagine Android achieving its current success.
+These devices not only defined Android, but were also instrumental in its success.
+Without these phones, it is difficult to imagine Android achieving the success it has today.

 T-Mobile G1 (HTC Dream)